Orders placed after December 12th will likely not ship until early January.

 Mastering the Controls and Braking

-Learning to control an electric skateboard effectively requires practice.
+Learning to control an skateboard effectively requires practice.
 A smooth, controlled ride comes down to mastering the basics of acceleration and braking.
-Most electric skateboards come with different riding modes, allowing you to switch between eco, medium, and high-performance modes.
+Most skateboards come with different riding modes, allowing you to switch between eco, medium, and high-performance modes.
 Riders should start with the lowest setting until they get used to the sensitivity of the throttle and brakes.

 One of the most important skills to develop is braking, especially at high speeds.
 Many skateboards feature regenerative braking, which slows the skateboard down by converting the kinetic energy into electrical energy.
 This feature allows riders to save battery power while ensuring a smoother stop.
 However, braking should always be gradual to avoid jerky movements that could throw off your balance.